Verified July 2026 · Cited to primary sources

 Mechanism

-Promotes angiogenesis and tissue repair by upregulating growth-factor/VEGF and nitric-oxide pathways — an experimental "healing" peptide for gut, tendon and muscle injury.
+Promotes angiogenesis and tissue repair by upregulating growth-factor/VEGF and nitric-oxide pathways.
+Marketed as a "healing" peptide for gut, tendon and muscle injury, but that use is experimental.

 Also known as